125K/Fork_Bomb_HID/README.md

 # Fork Bomb for Rubber Ducky (For Windows)
 Really basic script to crash Windows executing exponencially "mspaint.exe" and the same bat.
 It could be fun!

-It's designed for the USB Rubber Ducky, but you can convert it for Teensy with Duckuino.js (By d4n5h): https://github.com/d4n5h/Duckuino
+It's designed for the USB Rubber Ducky, but you can convert it for other BadUSB working with arduino with Duckuino.js (By d4n5h): https://github.com/d4n5h/Duckuino

 Anyway, here you've got the code: